w3f/Grants-Program/applications/solidity-verifier-for-accountable-light-client.md

 ### Team's experience

-Darwinia has many years of experience in the blockchain cross-chain field.
-We are familiar with various cross-chain approaches, especially those based on light clients.
-We know Polkadot's technology well, our chains and some cross-chain facilities are based on parity's technology.
-We are also very familiar with solidity language.
-The beacon light client we developed with solidity has already run on Darwinia Chain.
+Darwinia has accumulated significant expertise in the field of blockchain cross-chain technology through several years of experience.
+We are well-versed in various cross-chain approaches, particularly those involving light clients.
+Our team is highly knowledgeable about Polkadot's technology, and our chains, along with some cross-chain facilities, have been developed using Parity's technology.
+Additionally, we have extensive experience with the Solidity programming language.
+Notably, we have already implemented a beacon light client in Solidity that has been successfully running on the Darwinia Chain.

 ### Team Code Repos